eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 #### 4.1.3 Proof of attestation

-The previous use case can be generalized to any type of attestation.
+The previous use case can be generalised to any type of attestation.
 For example, Users may want to prove that they are students (e.g., to receive a discount) without revealing any additional information about their identity.
 This should be possible for both remote and proximity presentation flows.